Mara-Li/YAFPA/README.md

 - Edit link to support transluction (if not `embed: False`)
 - Remove block id (no support)
 - Add CSS settings for inline tags (no link support) ; Tags are : class = .hash ; id = #tag_name (so you can style each tags you use)
-- Frontmatter :  Update the date.
-If there is already a `date` key, save it to `created` and update `date`.
+- Frontmatter :  Update the date if there is no date in frontmatter
 - Frontmatter : In absence of title, add the file's title.
 - Copy the link to your clipboard if one file is edited.
 - ⭐ Admonition conversion to "callout inspired notion"